 My first encounter was with a policewoman at the airport.
 I asked her about finding a hotel.
 She showed me a big screen and how to find a hotel.
 That was my first impression of American friendship.
 After reaching to southern Illinois, we went to SIUC University.
 People were very friendly.
 Help was everywhere.
 Wherever we go, people were helping me and the family.
 For the first few months, I did not see any animosity towards strangers like me.

-My first friend was an English partner from the community.
+My first American friend was an English partner from the community.
 He was a young guy from Chicago.
 We used to meet once a week.
 He was very helpful and friendly.
-He was helping me to get ready for University life.
+He was helping me to get ready for university life.

-The friendship with Americans is usually easy in churches.
+Making Americans friends is usually easy in churches.

 I with my family decided to go to church frequently.
 In the local church, we meet also a family called Cruise Family.
 Lisa and Greg cruise.
 This family were living In Marion, Illinois around 20 minutes from the town of Carbondale.
 Lisa’s personality and the effect were huge on us.
 She became a very close friend to us.
 We started to hang out outside, going to family picnics together, family invitations, church activities and services and so.
 Our friendship reached a point that we were regarding them our American dad and Mom.

-I think making friendship with Americans for refugees might be challenging but not impossible.
-This is true especially if we understand the values and beliefs of American culture.
+I think making American friends is challenging but not impossible for newcomers.
+This is true especially if we understand the values and beliefs of Americans.
 Some people say it is difficult to make an American friend.
 This is not true especially if you get familiar with this culture.
 For my experience, I found most of my American friends in churches.
 Other might have different views or be able to meet American friends in other places.